 Works with other units to ensure proper space data utilization for various uses, including sensitive and important University priorities, such as calculating the Facilities and Administration (F&A) reimbursement rate, the Responsibility Center Management (RCM) budget model, and federal government grant compliance.

 Works with staff across the University to ensure space data under the purview of the Rutgers University–New Brunswick Chancellor are accurate, up-to-date, and available in a timely manner.
 This includes the room type classification of all spaces, as well as other information including the occupant/owner of the space.

 Minimum Education and Experience:

-Bachelor's degree in political science, public policy, or related field; Or an equivalent combination of education and/or experience.
+Requires a Bachelor's degree in data analytics, public administration, business administration, space planning/interior design, architecture, or a related field; or an equivalent combination of education and/or experience.

-A minimum of two years of experience in program development, coordination, politics, or policy making.
+A minimum of two years experience in space planning, facilities planning, analysis/planning, or related position.

 Required Knowledge, Skills, and Abilities:

 Must have strong organizational, and problem-solving skills and proficiency